With summer ending in Lincoln, now is a good time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last checked yours?
-Take it out and angle it toward the light.
-If light isn’t visible, buy a new one.
+Not sure when you last put in a new one?
+Remove it and hold it up to the light.
+If there’s no light visible, replace it.

 3. Clean the Inside